ronen567/just-the-docs/docs/Binary Classification and Logistic Regression.md

 $$SE = \frac{1}{m}\sum_{i=1}^{m}\frac{1}{2}(\hat{y}^i-y^i)^2=\frac{1}{m}\sum_{i=1}^{m}\frac{1}{2}(\frac{1}{1+e^{^{-(b+w^Tx^i)}}}-y^i)^2$$

-Instead, the Cost function used is presented in Eq.
+Instead, the Loss function used is presented in Eq.
 7. The detailed development of this expression is presented in the appendix.
+Note that ***Loss*** function is calculated for a single instance of training data, while Cost is an average of m Loss entries.
+The superscript i of the loss entries, indicates the index in the traing data sequence.
+The `log` operator is in natural logarithm.

+Eq.
+7a assigns expressions for y=0 and y=1.
+Eq.
+7b combines both equations.
+Figure 8 illustrate a Loss function, presenting both y=0 and y=1 parts.
+The behavior of the Loss function is self explained, so I'll not add more on that.
+The overall Cost function is the sum the m training examples Loss functions, as shown in Eq.
+8.

 #### Eq.
-7: Cost function used for Logistic Regression
+7: Loss function used for Logistic Regression
 ##### 7a

 $$Cost(h_{b,w}(x^i,y^i))=\left\{\begin{matrix}